Your Amazon Photos Are Not Just Compliance Checkboxes

 - Products requiring exact color matching

-- Complex text or logos that must be pixel-perfect
+- Complex text or logos that must be reproduced precisely

 - Functional products where button and dial accuracy matters